 Â£300m investment to fuel electric car take-up

-Energy regulator Ofgem is releasing funds to boost the infrastructure needed to support more charging points.
+Energy regulator Ofgem has approved funding for infrastructure needed to support more charging points.

 More in www.bbc.co.uk